General Argyres-Douglas Theory

-In fact, there is no need to take $u_1$ regular semi-simple, the local solution is actually labeled by Young Tableaux with total boxes N. The spectral curve of the Hitchin integrable system is

-where $\Phi$ is the holomorphic part of the gauge field.
-This is identified as the Seiberg-Witten curve.
-Physically, The coefficient on the simple pole encodes the mass parameters while the gauge couplings depend on the positions of the pole.
-The identification of the mass with the coefficient of the simple pole is the following: the two form on the Seiberg-Witten geometry should depend linearly on the mass \cite{Seiberg:1994aj,Seiberg:1994rs} while the Hitchin moduli space in complex structure I do depend linearly on the coefficient of the simple pole \cite{Gukov:2006jk}.

-The Hitchin moduli space in the presence of irregular singularities is also hyperkahler \cite{MR2004129} and they share many properties as the regular singularity, in particular, the complex structure I depends linearly on the coefficient of the first order which should be identified with the mass parameter \cite{Witten:2007td}.
-The complex structure J in which each point represents a flat connection is useful for many purposes and we will focus on it in the following.
-For the irregular singularity, the flat connection of this solution has the following form
+The Hitchin moduli space in the presence of irregular singularities is also hyperkahler \cite{MR2004129} and they share many properties as the regular singularity case, in particular, the complex structure I depends linearly on the coefficient of the first order which should be identified with the mass parameter \cite{Witten:2007td}; Complex structure $I$ defines an integrable system and its spectral curve is

+where $\Phi$ is the holomorphic part of $\phi$ and this spectral curve is identified with the Seiberg-Witten curve.
+The complex structure J in which each point represents a flat connection is useful for classification and we will focus on it in the following.
+For the irregular singularity presented in (\ref{special}), the homomorphic part of the flat connection has the following form

 There is an interesting Stokes phenomenon for the differential equation (\ref{flat}) which is important to define the monodromy around the irregular singularity.
 We will review some aspects for the Stokes phenomenon for the completeness, the interested reader can find more details in \cite{Witten:2007td,MR919406}.
 The appearance of these Stokes matrices are coming from the asymptotical behavior of the solutions to the equation $(\partial +{\cal A}_z)\psi=0$.
-Assume the gauge group is U(1), then the differential equation becomes
+Let's first assume the gauge group is U(1), then the differential equation becomes

 here $B(z)$ is a holomorphic function which is regular at $z=0$.
 The solution is very simple: